 “My approach follows the hope to derive experience of compassion from the injuries of history.
-I try to creatively and tentatively tread out paths that might depart from the experience of an East Asian woman, and, as she navigates through her own experience, the paths thread through the dense, spiky jungles of complex conflicts entangling race, religion, and community traumas.
+I try to creatively and tentatively tread out paths that might depart from the experience of an East Asian woman, and, as she navigates through her own experience, the paths thread through the dense, spiky jungles of complex conflicts entangling race, religion, and historical traumas.
 They diverge, converge and meet in the new landscapes of the in-between.”

 Zhilin received a BA degree in Fine Art (first class) from Central Saint Martins in 2023 and her MPhil in Film and Screen Studies from the University of Cambridge in 2024.
 She is currently a researching artist at the Film and Screen Studies Department of the University of Cambridge.
 Zhilin is the recipient of the 2023 Central Saint Martin’s Graduate Award; her film installatioin Hiraeth (2023) is purchased and collected by the CSM museum.
 She is the recipient of the Global Undergraduate Award in Music, Film and Theatre from the European region.
 Her film Hiraeth: Outbound is the recipient of Experimental Film Remi Award at the 2025 WorldFest-Houston International Film Festival.